Veterinary Technician Schools in Nebraska

 Where do Nebraska Vet Techs Work?

 Job seekers and those who wish to develop professionally may also find connections in professional organizations focused on veterinary medicine.
 National groups like the National Association of Veterinary Technicians of America (NAVTA) and local organizations like the Nebraska Veterinary Technician Association (NVTA) offer a chance for vet techs to connect.
-Both sites are useful for finding educational opportunities, jobs openings, and networking events for veterinary technicians.
+Both sites are useful for finding educational opportunities, job openings, and networking events for veterinary technicians.

-VETERINARY CAREER NEBRASKA JOBS SALARY DATA (BLS 2020)
+VETERINARY CAREER NEBRASKA JOBS SALARY DATA (BLS May 2023)

 LOW SALARY (10TH %ILE) MEDIAN SALARY (50TH %ILE) HIGH SALARY (90TH %ILE)